 Exercising outdoors is free and addictive.
 Many councils have outdoor fitness equipment in at least one park.
 Fitness stations have full instructions and are run as a circuit, making them easy to use.
 You can also swim for nothing at the beach or most beach pools.
 On Saturday mornings across Australia, people take part in a free five kilometre timed Parkrun.
 Lastly, meet up with a friend for a walk instead of a coffee.

 Sales are so ubiquitous these days that you really shouldn’t ever have to pay full price for anything.
 It might mean a small wait, but it will be worth it when you can buy the exact same item at 10, 20, 50 or more per cent off.

 81. Buy second hand

 Try not to buy new as often as you can.
 Op shops, Gumtree, eBay, Facebook Marketplace – it’s all there, waiting for a new owner.
-You can even buy high-end fashion second hand through sits like Revoir, The Closet and Blue Spinach.
-More tips here: 16 ways to look luxe for less and save yourself a fortune
+You can even buy high-end fashion second hand through sites like Revoir, The Closet and Blue Spinach.
+More tips here: 16 ways to look luxe for less and save yourself a fortune.

 82. Rent, don’t buy

 Instead of spending hundreds on a dress or pair of shoes you might only wear for one or two occasions, rent your dream outfit instead.
 There are load of places online that will kit you out, try these: